kai5263499/pid_write/README.md

 ToDo:

-1. Possibly make this synchronous or give the option to be synchronous.
-2. Find a way to have the pid file name and user given in the startup script and write_pid() to be sourced from one location
+1. Find a way to have the pid file name and user given in the startup script and write_pid() to be sourced from one location